 Since people with OSA may complain of any number of sleep-related symptoms, including excessive daytime sleepiness, your doctor can order a range of tests to look for possible causes of those symptoms.

-Your doctor may order laboratory tests, including those to test for medicines that are known to affect the level of alertness.
+Your doctor may order laboratory tests, including those to test for medications that are known to affect the level of alertness.
+The doctor also may check for thyroid disorders or other hormonal abnormalities.

 Your doctor may want you to have an overnight sleep study, during which sensors record your physiologic data and your sleep.